St. Margaret's Episcopal Church (Annapolis, Maryland)

 St. Margaret's Episcopal Church is still an active parish in the Episcopal Diocese of Maryland.
-Since 1900, four parish halls have been built on the campus, including the existing parish hall constructed in 1970 and significantly upgraded over the years.
+Since 1900, four parish halls have been built on the campus, including the existing parish hall constructed in 1970 and significantly improved over the years.
 Two rectories have been built on the campus and the surviving 1960 rectory became rental property then administrative offices.
 The parish completed a $4 million formation and pre-school building in 2015.

 The Rev. Peter W. Mayer is the current rector.